-Nietzsche knew, first, the restlessness that seizes us when presence comes to tremble in the withdrawal of the principle. (“First” is already to say too much: he was the second after Plato, or the fourth after Plato, Augustine, and Kant.
+Nietzsche was the first to know the restlessness that grabs us when presence comes to tremble in the withdrawal of the principle.
+(To say “the first” is already to say too much: he was the second after Plato, or the fourth after Plato, Augustine, and Kant.
 But our whole history has known no jolts more potent than these, and since them we tremble always.)
 Presence is no longer detached from its foundation, nor can it disappear in to it: it’s held there, teetering, on the edge of its appearance in a world where there is no longer any rift between being and appearing.
-It has become itself, presence, this rift.
+Presence itself has become this rift.
 (There is no longer a rift between being and appearing, or rather: there is no longer anything but the rupture between the two.)

 Presence torn, presence tearing.
 It’s in the world in not being in it.
-It’s ahead of and stands back from itself.
-What happens to presence thus happens to the order of the whole world.
-Without a principle, the world can no longer justify the order that once organized its significations (above and below, known and unknown).
-Authority, virtue, and value are delivered over to anarchy.
-They have no more -archy, but are put in play underneath or inside the -archy.
-The anarchy in question is not some disorganized bombast against any kind of constraint; it’s the power that must kick start everything, and every signification, without any sense given beforehand.
+It’s ahead of and withdrawn from itself.
+What happens to presence is thus what happens to the order of the world.
+Without a principle, the world can no longer justify the order that organizes its significations (the above, the below, the known, the unknown).
+Authority, virtue, and value are delivered to anarchy.
+They have no more -archy, but are in play underneath or inside the -archy.
+The anarchy in question is not some disorganized bombast against all forms of constraint; it’s the power that must commence everything, and every signification, without any sense given beforehand.

-Umwerten must be understood in this sense.
-We must um-werten the Werte: “um” always has the value of “making turn” and, as a prefix, it often indicates the reversal, the resurgence that returns.
-We must transvalue, reevaluate, counter-evaluate all values.
+Umwerten has to be understood in this sense.
+One must um-werten the Werte: “um” always has the value of “making turn” and, as a prefix, often indicates reversal, the resurgence that returns.
+We must transvalue, reevaluate, counter-evaluate values.
 It’s not necessary to overthrow them (to devalorize them), but to reevaluate value itself.
 We have to reform it (in both senses of the word) or revolutionize it (in all these senses too).
-Which means: we have to rethink its price, by considering it as an absolute price, no longer dependent on a principle that fixes it.
+Which means: we have to rethink its price, by considering it as an absolute price, no longer dependent on a principle that would set the price.

-Who, then, has the experience of absolute value (that is, value detached from any measure), value absolutely foreign to the order enchained by the world (of usage and exchange)?
-Who, then, introduces into the world this withdrawal of the heterogeneous — in place of the principle that once grounded and gave the measure?
+Who, then, has the experience of absolute value (that is, value detached from any measure), value absolutely foreign to the order strung together by the world (of usage and exchange)?
+Who, then, introduces into the world this withdrawal of the heterogeneous—in place of the principle that once grounded and gave the measure?

-It is he who saves the world from its absence of value, from this generalized equivalence it appears to be bogged down in.
+It is he who saves the world from its absence of value, from this generalized equivalence that seems to bog it down.
 Nietzsche names him the redeemer (1).
 He gives him the title of Christ, and thus makes the Antechrist the very sign of salvation: for Nietzsche, the Antechrist is he who overturns Christianity so as to make “the redeemer type” emerge from this overturning.

-He is, this redeemer, he who founds no religion, who proclaims no god, who demands belief in no doctrine or any other kind of belief.
-He is he for whom faith is a conduct, not the adhesion to a message.
+This redeemer is he who founds no religion, who proclaims no god, who demands belief in no doctrine or any other kind of belief.
+For him, faith is a conduct, not the adhesion to a message.
 He is in the act and not in its signification, or rather, his signification is entirely in his act.
-He brings about the pardon, he is forgiveness given and received, redemption brought about here as coming from elsewhere, because redemption, or the pardon, truly consists in inscribing the elsewhere in the here.
+He brings about the pardon, he is forgiveness given and received, redemption brought about here as come from elsewhere, because redemption, or pardon, truly consists in inscribing the elsewhere in here.
 He erases sin, that is, he makes it so that existence is no longer a mistake, a fault.
 On the contrary, existence consists in having, in this world, the experience of what is not of this world, without however being (in or of) another world.

 The opening of the world in the world is the result of a dispossession or a deconstruction of Christianity that brings back up or advances in itself to this extremity where nihilism shatters the presence and the value of God, breaks down the sense of salvation as an escape from the world, effaces every value inscribed in heaven, effaces heaven itself, and leaves this world intact and touched by a strange gap, grace and wound at the same time.